*This article was updated on 29 July, 2019. Expanded on the "New Frontiers" section -WH

-The next update, which will also be the final update in the FX v1.3x series, will see the conclusion of the Shimmering Path.
-We are currently working on the grand finale for the mode, which will include a special reward for the first ~10 people (number may change later) who managed to beat all 33 Stages and uncover the secret that awaits at the end.
-We are also collecting some more feedback and will make a last few adjustments to stages 27~32, as well as some of the earlier stages.
+One of the key aspects of the upcoming build is that it will see the conclusion of our Skirmish Mode, The Shimmering Path.
+We are currently working on the grand finale for the mode, which will include a special reward for the first ~10 or so players who managed to beat all 33 stages and uncover the secret at the end.
+We are also collecting feedback and will make a last few adjustments to stages 27~32, as well as some of the earlier stages.

-In addition to the conclusion to Skirmish Mode and the Tactical Report function you can also expect additional balance tweaks and further improvements to AI behavior, as well as some other things not mentioned in this newsletter.
+In addition to the conclusion to Skirmish Mode and the Tactical Report function you can also look forward to a couple of other things not mentioned in this newsletter, such as additional balance tweaks and improvements to AI behavior.

 Mini Campaign - Karos Outskirts

-A Turanic Raider fleet dispatches to a previously uncharted region in Karos’ Derelict Hunting Zone to look for salvageable wreckage, but soon finds that they are not alone.
+A Turanic Raider fleet dispatches to a previously uncharted region in the outskirts of Karos’ Derelict Hunting Zone to look for salvageable wreckage, but soon finds that they are not alone.

 Now, the once silent Karos Graveyard has become somewhat of a lawless area.
-More and more of it is being uncovered and mapped as fleets penetrate deeper, and fierce free-for-all battles are being waged in so-called “derelict hunting zones” – areas where the Progenitor defenses are few or have been disabled altogether, and where there is much to be found.
+More and more of it is being uncovered as fleets penetrate deeper, and fierce free-for-all battles are being waged in and over so-called “derelict hunting zones” – areas where the Progenitor defenses are few or have been disabled altogether, and where there is much to be found.
 As a result, most of these areas have also been nearly completely excavated already.

 Your story is that of a Raider fleet that ventures into a yet unexplored area within Karos' outskirts.
 What you will find here and what will be asked of you will be revealed with the next update, but until then you'd do well to remember that the galaxy remains a dangerous place.